reasonml/reason-native/docs/rely/mock-functions.md

   /*
    * Generally it would be better practice to have some Logger module type and
    * specify that there is a logger module in the functor signature, but for the
-   * simplicity of this example a function instead
+   * simplicity of this example we use a function instead */ let log = HTTPLogger.log;
-   */
-  let log = HTTPLogger.log;
 });